sean-m/laparoscope/README.md

 - [ ] MVC views for some of the object search functionality, a UI aids in troubleshooting sync errors.
 - [x] Admin view for managing roles.
 - [x] Admin API for configuration change at runtime.
-- [ ] Rate limiting for queries.
+- [ ] ~~Rate limiting for queries.
 Globally tunable.
-Need performance testing to establish baseline.
+Need performance testing to establish baseline.~~ Azure APIM can do this and suites my use case.
+Leaving this out but may revisit later.
 - [ ] Embed scripts with Fody.

 ### Priority Commands